stella-vujic/ca2dataScripts_stella/README.md

 ### Python environment
 The easiest way to use Python on your machine is to first install miniconda.
 You can find and install the appropriate version for your machine [here](https://docs.conda.io/en/latest/miniconda.html).

-Once miniconda is succesfully installed, we can use the "environment.yml" file to create an environment for running the pipeline.
-From the directory containing "environment.yml", run the command
+Once miniconda is succesfully installed, we can use the "environment2.yml" file to create an environment for running the pipeline.
+From the directory containing "environment2.yml", run the command
 ```
-conda env create -f environment.yml
+conda env create --file environment2.yml
 ```

 This command simply creates an environment by installing the packages listed in environment.yml.
 It also names the environment 'ca2Python'.